How Solar Panels Are Made

 This is because silicon is the main component in beach sand.

-The most common material used in solar panel manufacturing is silicon, which is a semiconductor material.
+Additionally, the most common material used in solar panel manufacturing is silicon, which is a semiconductor material.

 Metal conductors